Generic Torelli and local Schottky theorems for Jacobian elliptic surfaces

 We can reformulate this as follows.

-\begin{theorem} The IVHS of the surface $X$ determines the base curve $C$, the ramification divisor of the classifying morphism $\phi:C\to\bsell$ and the line bundle $L=\phi^*M$. \begin{proof} What remains to be done is to show that we can recover the bundle $L$.
+\begin{theorem} If the ramification divisor $\Ram_\phi$ of the classifying morphism $\phi:C\to\bsell$ is reduced then the IVHS of the surface $X$ determines the base curve $C$, the divisor $\Ram_\phi$ and the line bundle $L=\phi^*M$. \begin{proof} What remains to be done is to show that we can recover the bundle $L$.
 For this, observe that our argument has shown that the IVHS of $X$ determines the embedding $i:C \inj \P^{h-1}$ as the canonical model of $X$ and that $i^*\sO(1)=\sO_C(K_C+L).$ \end{proof} \end{theorem}

-\begin{remark} Theorems \ref{7.1} and \ref{reform} lead to the problem of trying to recover a morphism $\phi:C\to\bsell$ from knowledge of $C$, the divisor $\Ram_\phi$ and the line bundle $L$.
+\begin{remark} \part[i] Theorems \ref{7.1} and \ref{reform} lead to the problem of trying to recover a morphism $\phi:C\to\bsell$ from knowledge of $C$, the divisor $\Ram_\phi$ and the line bundle $L$.
 However, it is impossible to do more than recover $\phi$ modulo the action of the automorphism group $\GG_m$ of $\bsell$.
-In this direction we shall prove Proposition \ref{8.9}. \end{remark} \end{section} \begin{section}{The structure of the tangent bundle to $\sse^{gen}$} Recall from Section \ref{comparison} that we have a morphism $\pi:\bsm_1\to\bsell$ that gives, locally on $\bsell$, an isomorphism $\bsm_1\to B\sG$, so that the tangent complex $T^\bullet_{\bsm_1}$ is locally isomorphic to the $2$-term complex
+In this direction we shall prove Proposition \ref{8.9}. \part[ii] If instead of $\Ram_\phi$ being reduced we assume only that $h+q-1\ge e(a)+e(b)-1$ for all $a,b\in\Ram_\phi$ then a refinement of the argument given here shows that Theorem \ref{reform} still holds. \end{remark} \end{section} \begin{section}{The structure of the tangent bundle to $\sse^{gen}$} Recall from Section \ref{comparison} that we have a morphism $\pi:\bsm_1\to\bsell$ that gives, locally on $\bsell$, an isomorphism $\bsm_1\to B\sG$, so that the tangent complex $T^\bullet_{\bsm_1}$ is locally isomorphic to the $2$-term complex

 whose differential is zero.
 The morphism $\pi$ determines a morphism

 Suppose that $f:X\to C$ corresponds to $\psi:C\to\bsm_1$ and maps under $\Pi$ to $Y\to C$.
 Say $\phi=\pi\circ\psi$.
 Observe that $\Ram_\phi=\Ram_\psi=Z,$ say.
 The description just given of $T^\bullet_{\bsm_1}$ leads to a short exact sequence